-These terms and conditions apply to all services supplied by SiteMinder unless a separate user agreement applies.
-By completing and submitting a Registration Form to SiteMinder, or clicking “I Agree”, or using a SiteMinder Product, you acknowledge that you have read and agree with the following terms and conditions.
+By submitting a Sales Order Form, clicking “I Agree”, or using a SiteMinder Product, you acknowledge that you have read and agree to these terms and conditions.

 1. Definitions and Interpretation

-Booking Sites means websites for online travel agents, distribution agents, global distribution services, wholesale travel agents and others through which a potential hotel guest can view, compare or reserve hotel accommodation and related goods and services.
+Booking Sites means websites or applications through which guests can view, compare and reserve accommodation plus related goods and services.

 Business Day means a day that is not a Saturday, Sunday or public holiday.

-Confidential Information of a party means any information marked as confidential or which by its nature the other party knows or ought to know is confidential (regardless of the form of the information and when it was acquired) and includes trade secrets, technical knowledge, concepts, designs, plans, precedents, processes, methods, techniques, knowhow, innovations, ideas, procedures, research data, financial data, databases, personnel data, computer software and programs, customer and supplier information, correspondence and letters and papers of every description including all copies or extracts of same relating to the affairs or business of the party.
+Confidential Information of a party means any information marked as confidential or which, by its nature, the other party knows, or ought to know, is confidential (regardless of its form and when it was acquired) and includes trade secrets, technical knowledge, concepts, designs, plans, precedents, processes, methods, techniques, knowhow, innovations, ideas, procedures, research data, financial data, databases, personnel data, computer software and programs, customer and supplier information, correspondence and letters and papers of every description including all copies or extracts of same relating to the affairs or business of the party.

 Consequential Loss means: